-The motor provides assistance up to 15.5mph (at speeds above this, it’s all down to you!) and it also helps you to accelerate from a stationary position, which is ideal if you’re navigating through junctions and traffic lights.
-Add in the fact that the motor will help to compensate for the weight of a bike bag or bike pannier and it’s clear that electric bikes are a top choice for any commuter.
-Check out our electric bikes buying guide to find the perfect match for you.
+The motor provides assistance up to 15.5mph (at speeds above this, it’s all down to you!) and it also helps you accelerate from a stationary position, which is ideal if you’re navigating through junctions and traffic lights.
+Add in the fact that the motor will help compensate for the weight of a bike bag or bike pannier and it’s clear that electric bikes are a top choice for any commuter.
+Check out our electric bike buying guide to find the perfect match.

-Accident on the motorway?
-No problem.
-Signalling failure on the trains?
-Don’t worry about it.
-Broken water pipe partially blocking a road?
-Not an issue.
+From accidents on the motorway to signalling failures on the trains, there are a variety of issues you can avoid when commuting by bike.
 When you’re on a bike, with the freedom to zip through queues, unexpected delays become a problem of the past.

-You can leave work at the same time everyday and be safe in the knowledge that you’ll be pulling up at your front door exactly when you expect to.
-Which is great when you’ve got those evening activities carefully scheduled in!
+You can leave work at the same time every day and be safe in the knowledge that you’ll most likely be pulling up at your front door exactly when you expect to.
+Which is great when you’ve got those evening activities scheduled in!

 Keeping a car on the road can be expensive and so can paying out for public transport every month.
 Cycling, on the other hand, can be a really cost-effective way of getting yourself to and from work.
 You only have to buy a bike and the necessary safety equipment – and we even have a UK-wide scheme to help you with that.

 There’s never been a better time to take up commuting by bike.
-The government recently announced plans to boost greener, more active transport by investing £2 billion in measures designed to encourage walking and cycling.
+In 2020, the government announced plans to boost greener, more active transport by investing £2 billion in measures designed to encourage walking and cycling.

-We’ve also got a range of essential commuting gear for you to get your hands on – check out our recent blog article to find out more.
+We’ve also got a range of essential commuting gear for you to get your hands on to make your journeys as safe and comfortable as possible.